Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the emerging trends in employment law in your jurisdiction?

-Job mobility v jobs for life Since the 2012 employment reforms, the downward trend in the number of jobs for life has continued.
-Further, Spain’s economic recovery is driving an increase in economic activity which will, in turn, encourage professionals to seek improvements in their working conditions, thereby driving up costs for employers.
+Job mobility versus jobs for life Since the 2012 employment reforms, the downward trend in the number of jobs for life has continued.
+Further, Spain’s economic recovery is driving an increase in economic activity which will in turn encourage professionals to seek improvements in their working conditions, thereby driving up costs for employers.

 Gender inequality The struggle against gender inequality in the workplace is an ongoing issue, but no new legislation on the topic has been proposed.